 On this interpretation the use of the word "preference" in revealed preference would appear to represent an elaborate pun.

 How so?
 The thing is a tautology which equates what people do with what they preferred to do.
-This permits us to looking at what they do in aggregate and making predictions about it.
+This permits us to look at what they do in aggregate and making predictions about it.

 In saying that x is revealed preferred to y, it would not be asserted that x is preferred to y in the usual sense of the word "preferred".